 Invite students to be lifestyle reporters on assignment in the Plimoth colony.
 Have them view and take notes on the daily lifestyles of the Pilgrims in the Compare and Contrast sections of Daily Life and the Pilgrim timeline.

-Divide the class into small groups, and assign one of the Pilgrim interviews or Life as a Wampanoag to each group.
+Divide the class into small groups, and assign one of the Pilgrim interviews or Native American perspectives in the First Thanksgiving Reader's Theater Scripts to each group.
 (If computers aren't available for students to share, pass out printed out copies of the interviews.)
 Provide time for students to read their interviews and take notes.
-Allow additional time for them to learn more about different aspects of each group's lifestyles by searching additional online resources as well as books in your class library (here's one list of recommended books).
+Allow additional time for them to learn more about different aspects of each group's lifestyles by searching additional online resources as well as books in your class library.

 Have students share what they learned about daily life in Plimoth colony.
 Discuss the similarities and differences in the lifestyles of the Pilgrims and Wampanoag.
 Pass out the Venn diagram graphic organizers.
 Ask students to label their diagram with one of the Daily Life categories — such as housing, clothes, or food — and then organize the information gathered for that category on the diagram.
 Have students use this information to write a news article comparing the lifestyles of Pilgrims and Wampanoag in their selected category.

 Tell students that the Wampanoag befriended the Pilgrims and taught them ways to survive in the New World.
-Direct them to Life as a Wampanoag and have them read the interview to discover how the Wampanoag helped the Pilgrims.
-(If computers aren't available for students to share, pass out printed copies of the interview.)
+Give them to a copy of the Native American perspectives from the First Thanksgiving Reader's Theater Scripts and have them read the interview to discover how the Wampanoag helped the Pilgrims.
 Invite them to also explore additional online resources and books in your class library.